Skip to main content

 1. Rotate keys periodically

-Request a new key and update your configuration.
+Regenerate your key from the dashboard and update your configuration.

 1. Use separate keys for development and production